 - keeping the forearms and knees parallel to the floor where possible

-- holding elbows at the sides creating an L-shape in the arms
+- holding the elbows at the sides, creating an L-shape in the arms

 - sitting up straight and looking forward without straining the neck

-- avoiding sitting for long periods at a time, ideally taking at least a 10-minute break for every hour of sitting
+- avoiding sitting for extended periods, ideally taking at least a 10-minute break for every hour of sitting

-People who have to sit for extended periods at a desk because of their work or schooling need to take extra precautions to make sure they maintain a healthy posture and back.
+People who have to sit for extended periods at a desk because of their work or schooling need to take extra precautions to maintain a healthy posture and back.